adamsilver/fdpb/09-a-file-upload-form.md

 Lastly, some older browsers won't trigger the file input by clicking the label.
 Fortunately, the feature detection happens to rule out these browsers.

 Anything like this needs a healthy amount of diverse testing to ensure what is enhanced for some, doesn't break for others.
-As you can see, going against the standards can lead to very real problems.
+As you can see, going against standards can lead to very real problems.

+It's also worth baring in mind that users may not want or benefit from drag and drop.
+Before you embark on building this functionality it's worth conducting  user research here too.

 ## Add another

-This is not necessarily needed and perfect etc. There is a lot of complexity here. mkae sure u need drag and drop before going against such conventions etc.

-An alternative approach means ditching all of this for somethign brand new.
-Universal Credit, for example, doesn't just ask users to upload multiple documents, but to provide information about ‘multiple’ children too.
-Let's consider patterns for being able to ‘add another’ now.

-Patterns are always easier to understand when they are applied to real problems.
-I don't think there is a one-size fits-all approach for letting users add multiple of something, be it files or plain text.
+The patterns discussed so far have revolved around uploading multiple *files*.
+But what if the user needed to add multiple collaborators, expenses or invoices into a system?

+There is no form control that provides this functionality, so we either need to create one or to design something that works as part of a journey.
+This is where the ‘Add another’ pattern can help and there are many variations of this pattern.
+Really, it's a catch-all term for being able to add lots of something.

-Of course, if you know how many of something the user needs to add, then simply displaying those fields and making them required through validation is the way to go.
-But if you don't, then there are two approaches that broadly-speaking, work well depending on the frequency of usage.
+Of course, if you know how many&mdash;let's say expenses&mdash;the user needs to enter, then simply displaying that amount of fields (and making them required) is the way to go.
+What's far more complicated is when you don't know how many the user needs to add.

-You can probably marry frequency of use with level of ability.
-The user is far more likely to have low confidence if they use the service less frequently or as a one off.
-Even a high confidence user, who is experiening the service for the first time could benefit from a simpler but slightly more long-winded approach.

-### Infrequent usage (One Thing Per Page)

-1. Upload file input, press next.
-2. Show success, plus ‘Do you want to add another?’
-3. ‘No’ > confirmation.
-‘Yes’ > back to #1.

-### Frequent usage (One Page For All)
+### Add another flow

+> Good for infrequent usage/low confident users/dynamic questions.

+If the user wants to add an expense they might be asked first the type, and based on the type might see other questions.
+For example if the user is adding an expense for a car then perhaps they provide mileage.
+When adding a lunch expense, it's simply an amount.

+This requires the user to answer questions in order.
+First type, then the amount of pounds or mileage.

+Once the user has added one expense, they're asked if they want to add another.
+Clicking yes, goes round again, clicking no ends the task.

+### Add another: keep form there

+> Good for speeding a simple process up that doesn't consist of dynamic questions

+In short, show a form, and submitting it adds an item to the list.
+The user can then just keep submitting the form.
+This is a bit like the drag and drop interface.
+It stays there until users are done.

+- on mobile, users have to scroll to see success or to see form.
+OR JUST USE A FLOW again for degraded version.
+- multiple call to actions.

+### Add another: Dyanmic JS injection

+> Good for frequent high confidence users who need to get the job done quickly.

 #### Add another button